DavidRC-Projects/Joint-Effort/README.md

 ## User Stories

 ### First Time Visitor Goals
-• I am a physiotherapy student looking for an engaging way to test and improve my anatomy knowledge.
+* I am a physiotherapy student looking for an engaging way to test and improve my anatomy knowledge.
-• I want the quiz to challange my anatomy knowledge
+* I want the quiz to challange my anatomy knowledge.
-• The site should be user-friendly, well-structured, and fully responsive across different devices.
+* The site should be user-friendly, well-structured, and fully responsive across different devices.
-• I want to see how many questions i answered correctly and view my total score at the end.
+* I want to see how many questions i answered correctly and view my total score at the end.
-• Before starting the quiz, I would like clear instructions on how to play.
+* Before starting the quiz, I would like clear instructions on how to play.

 ### Returning Visitor Goals
-• I want to replay the quiz to see if i can improve my score.
+* I want to replay the quiz to see if i can improve my score.
-• I would like to track my best score and aim to beat my previous results.
+* I would like to track my best score and aim to beat my previous results.
-• I would like the quiz to be easy to navigate so i can check the highscores.
+* I would like the quiz to be easy to navigate so i can check the highscores.

 ### Frequant Visitor Goals
-• I would like to earn trophies for achieving a top 3 score.
+* I would like to earn trophies for achieving a top 3 score.
-• I want to practice a variety of questions to improve my anatomy knowledge.
+* I want to practice a variety of questions to improve my anatomy knowledge.

 ### Owner Goals
-• I want to create an interactive quiz that helps physiotherapy students and any anatomy enthusiasts that can improve or refresh their anatomy knowledge.
+* I want to create an interactive quiz that helps physiotherapy students and any anatomy enthusiasts that can improve or refresh their anatomy knowledge.
-• I want to develop a responsive interface so users can easily navigate the quiz and check high scores to see their performance.
+* I want to develop a responsive interface so users can easily navigate the quiz and check high scores to see their performance.
-• I want to ensure that the quiz provides immediate feedback when a user selects an incorrect answer by displaying the correct answer.
+* I want to ensure that the quiz provides immediate feedback when a user selects an incorrect answer by displaying the correct answer.

 ### Colour Scheme